The Towers on the Park

 Spa Bath Studio

 For relaxation, there is no better Christchurch accommodation than our Spa Bath Studio.
-With a queen size bed and a large bathroom designed for your enjoyment, this suite is a fantastic option if you wish to unwind and just get away for a while.
+With a King size bed and a large bathroom designed for your enjoyment, this suite is a fantastic option if you wish to unwind and just get away for a while.

 The King Studio at The Towers on the Park are modern, spacious, and designed with your total comfort in mind.
 Everything you can expect from quality inner-city accommodation is provided.